YuLab-SMU/tigeR/03-TME-Analysis.md

  **CIBERSORT** is an analytical tool from the Alizadeh Lab and Newman Lab to impute gene expression profiles and provide an estimation of the abundances of member cell types in a mixed cell population, using gene expression data.

+ **MCPCounter** is called the Microenvironment Cell Populations-counter.
+It allows the robust quantification of the absolute abundance of eight immune and two stromal cell populations in heterogeneous tissues from transcriptomic data

  **xCell** is a gene signature-based method learned from thousands of pure cell types from various sources. xCell applies a novel technique for reducing associations between closely related cell types.

+ **IPS** uses an analytical strategy to provide comprehensive view of 28 TIL subpopulations including effector and memory T cells and immunosuppressive cells (Tregs, MDSCs).

+ **EPIC** is called Estimating the Proportion of Immune and Cancer cells.
+It compares the level of expression of genes in a tumor with a library of the gene expression profiles from specific cell types that can be found in tumors and uses this information to predict how many of each type of cell are present.

+ **ESTIMATE** is described as ‘Estimation of STromal and Immune cells in MAlignant Tumours using Expression data'.
+It is a method that utilizes gene expression signatures to infer the proportion of stromal and immune cells within tumor samples.

+ **ABIS** is called ABsolute Immune Signal (ABIS) deconvolution.
+ABIS performs absolute deconvolution on RNA-Seq and microarray data.

  **Consensus**<sup>TME</sup> uses a consensus approch to generate cancer-specific signatres for TME cell types, and utilizes ssGSEA framework to estimate the relative abundance of these cell types.

+ **quanTIseq** is a computational pipeline for the quantification of the Tumor Immune contexture from human RNA-seq data.